DeadWisdom/blazon/README.md

 ## Schematics

 Schematics are a way of representing schemas as Python classes.
-They work like dataclasses, but they also seamlessly interact with an environment like JSON Schema, meaning you can easily represent their schema.
+They work like dataclasses, but they also seamlessly interact with an environment, e.g. JSON Schema, meaning you can easily represent a JSON schema as python classes.
 Since they are python types, they are useful for type-hinting.

 An example: